1997 Kids' Choice Awards

 The 10th Annual Nickelodeon Kids' Choice Awards was held on April 19, 1997, at the Grand Olympic Auditorium in Los Angeles, California.
 Actress Rosie O'Donnell was the host of the ceremony while Terry Bradshaw served as a guest announcer.
-The ceremony is also notable for leading into "Born to be Beavers", the first episode of Nick's then newest Nicktoon, The Angry Beavers.
+The ceremony is also notable for leading into "Born to Be Beavers", the first episode of The Angry Beavers.

 Performers

 Winners and nominees

 Winners are listed first, in bold.
 Other nominees are in alphabetical order.